Why mortgage loan agreements are used in real estate

 At the same time, mortgage security agreements have come to replace mortgage loan agreements in terms of popularity and use.

 Unlike a traditional loan agreement, a security agreement provides for a whole series of obligations.
 It is often used with collateral mortgages , also known as "umbrella mortgages."
-To learn more about the different types of mortgages available in Quebec, click here.
+You can learn more about collateral mortgages in our article What are the different types of mortgages available in Quebec.

 The amount of the mortgage listed on a mortgage security agreement is greater than the actual loan.
 This is to cover other loans or advances that the financial institution has already provided or will provide to you in the future.
 This type of document guarantees not only the repayment of the mortgage debt, but also all present and future debts you may have with the same creditor.
 In particular, it will guarantee the reimbursement of: